luxw-tf/escalate/README.md

 A production-grade Telegram bot for decentralized prediction markets on Monad testnet.

+Escalate turns group chat debates into on-chain markets.

+Instead of arguing:

+“MON will hit $1 before March.”

+You create a market.
+Liquidity forms.
+Positions are visible.
+Outcome settles on-chain.

+The blockchain is the source of truth.
+Telegram is the interface.

 ## 🎯 Features

 - **Polymarket-style UX** - Clean market listings with visible pools and liquidity